goettlic/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

    bar fill and outline can be made opaque by clicking on the down arrow to the right of the color input.
 #.
 Select the font for the scale bar from the :guilabel:`Font of bar` |selectString| combo box
 #.
-Set the :guilabel:`Size of bar` in the active unit
-#.
 Optionally check |checkbox| :guilabel:`Automatically snap to round number on resize`
    to display easy-to-read values
 #.
 Choose the placement from the :guilabel:`Placement` |selectString| combo box